Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 \subsection{Setup}

-Consider a conjoint experiment in which each of $M$ respondents evaluates $T$ choice tasks.\footnote{We use constant-$T$ notation because the number of tasks per respondent is fixed by design in most conjoint studies; all formulas extend immediately to varying $T_i$.} In each task $t$, respondent~$i$ views two profiles (alternatives) and selects one.
-Each profile $j \in \{1, 2\}$ is characterized by a vector of randomly assigned attribute levels, encoded as dummy variables relative to a reference category: $\bfX_{ijt} \in \mathbb{R}^p$, where $p$ is the total number of non-reference attribute levels across all attributes.
-To fix ideas, consider the candidate-choice experiment of \citet{saha2022welfare}, where respondents evaluate hypothetical candidates for public office described by five attributes---policy agenda, talent, number of children, gender, and prior candidacy---yielding $p = 13$ dummy-coded attribute levels.
+Consider a conjoint experiment in which each of $N$ respondents evaluates $T$ choice tasks.
+In each task $t$, respondent~$i$ views two profiles (alternatives) and selects one.\footnote{We focus on the binary forced-choice case because it is the most common conjoint design in political science, but the framework extends naturally to multinomial choice ($J \geq 3$ alternatives), rankings, and rating-scale outcomes; see Section~\ref{sec:limitations}.} Each profile $j \in \{1, 2\}$ is characterized by a vector of randomly assigned attribute levels, encoded as dummy variables relative to a reference category: $\bfX_{ijt} \in \mathbb{R}^p$, where $p$ is the total number of non-reference attribute levels across all attributes.
+To fix ideas, consider the candidate-choice experiment of \citet{saha2022ambitious}, where respondents evaluate hypothetical candidates described by five attributes (policy agenda, talent, number of children, gender, and progressive ambition), yielding $p = 13$ dummy-coded attribute levels.

 We define the \textit{profile-pair difference}